-- 1. Annual inspection
+1. Annual inspection

-- 2. Audit
+2. Audit

-- 3. Post-event inspection
+3. Post-event inspection

-Each has a distinct purpose and is conducted either at a defined interval (see Tables 31F-2-1 and 31F-2-2), as a result of a potentially damaging event or a significant change in operations.
+Each has a distinct purpose and is conducted either at a defined interval (see Table 31F-2-1 and Section 3102F.3.3.2), as a result of a significant, potentially damage-causing event or a significant change in operations.
 In the time between audits and inspections, operators are expected to conduct periodic walk-down examinations of the MOT to detect potentially unsafe conditions.